joergmlpts/olympus-wifi/README.md

 ```

 Returns a list of all images on the camera.
 For each each image there is the
-file name with directory path, the size in bytes, and the date and time in
+file name inculding directory path, the size in bytes, and the date and time in
 ISO format.

 ```